intelia-agility/mlspecialisation/usecase2/README.md

 3. Product_Category_1 is always greater than Product_Category_2, and Product_Category_2 is always greater than Product_Category_3.

-Again, this is a interesting pattern.
-It could means something in the real business but we cannot uncover the meaning from the analysis.
+Again, this is an interesting pattern.
+It could mean something in the real business but we cannot uncover the meaning from the analysis.
 It is possible that the three categories are time-bounded features.
-For instance, product receipt time, vs. on shelf time, vs. off-shelf time.
-If that is really case, additional features may be built to help the models learning more patterns, for example: the latency between category_1 and category_2, or between category_2 and category_3.
-We can't find out the real relationships among these features so have to assume they are no logicall related.
+For instance, product receipt time, vs. on-shelf time, vs. off-shelf time.
+If that is really the case, additional features may be built to help the models learn more patterns, for example: the latency between category_1 and category_2, or between category_2 and category_3.
+We can't find the real relationships among these features so have to assume they are not logically related.

 <p float="left">
 <img src="./images/pc12.png" alt="drawing" width="391" style="border: 2px solid  gray;"/>